Durga Puja in Pune 2025: Top 57 Pandals & Complete Guide

 10. Aamantran Durga Puja Pune, B T Kawade Road, Ghorpadi

-Aamantran has enhanced the city’s culture with Durga Puja for the last ten years.
-First, Durga Puja was held in 2008.
-They are well known for their cultural activities during the puja days.
-The activities range from dance and song to theatrical performances and traditional folk dances.
+For the last 10 years, Aamantran has enhanced the city’s culture through Durga Puja, first held in 2008.
+They are well known for their cultural activities during the puja days, which range from dance and song to theatrical performances and traditional folk dances.

 The puja is performed in an authentic Bengali way.
-In the past few years, the organizers decided to celebrate the festivities in an eco-friendly way.
-They organize many events like Saraswati Puja, Picnic, Poila Baisakh, Rabindra Nazrul Jayanti, Ilish Festival, Laxmi Puja, Kali Puja, etc.
+In the past few years, the organisers have decided to celebrate the festivities in an eco-friendly way.
+They organise many events, such as Saraswati Puja, Picnic, Poila Baisakh, Rabindra Nazrul Jayanti, Ilish Festival, Laxmi Puja, and Kali Puja.

 Location: Sakshi Garden, opposite BPCL Pump, beside Reliance Fresh, B.T.
 Kawade Road